-The University Notice of Non-Discrimination can be found here.
+The University Notice of Non-Discrimination and Anti-Harassment Policy can be found here.

-SHRS Inclusion
+SHRS Environment

-Our school is committed to action-oriented and evidence-based policies to address inequity and create a more welcoming, accessible, and inclusive space for our students, faculty, staff and friends in the community.
-We believe that there are systemic problems that require complex solutions, and we are dedicated to developing and implementing those solutions in order to create not only a more equitable academic environment but also a more equitable health care system, which we believe can be done through the education of the next generation of health care leaders.
+Our school is committed to action-oriented and evidence-based approaches to maximize health and rehabilitation outcomes for everyone and to create the most welcoming, engaging, enriching, and accessible space possible for our students, faculty, staff, and friends in the community.

+We believe health and rehabilitation problems often require complex solutions, and we are dedicated to developing and implementing those solutions through our research, service, and the education of the next generation of leaders in our professions.
-More information on Equity, Diversity, Inclusion and Community Engagement (EDI) can be found on the SHRS website at this link:

-Inclusion | University of Pittsburgh School of Health and Rehabilitation Sciences.